 - You’re skinny: the skinnier you are, the more quickly you can build muscle.

-- You’re a beginner: if you’re new to lifting weights, your muscles will respond very well to it.
+- You’re a beginner: if you’re new to lifting weights, your muscles will respond very well.

 - You’re naturally lean: if you’re naturally lean, chances are that you have fewer fat cells.
 You’ll be less likely to gain fat, and even if you do, it will melt off afterwards.

-- You’re a hardgainer: if you’re a skinny guy who just can’t gain weight, try being more aggressive with it.
+- You’re a hardgainer: if you’re a skinny guy who just can’t gain weight, try being more aggressive.
 Your body will naturally fight off the fat gains anyway.
 It’s good at that.

 - Hypertrophy training: workouts designed specifically for muscle growth will stimulate more muscle growth.
 (Obviously.)